don/BluetoothSerial/README.md

 ### iOS

-**NOTE: Currently iOS only works with RedBear Labs Hardware and Adafruit Bluefruit LE**
+**NOTE: Currently iOS only works with RedBear Labs Hardware, Adafruit Bluefruit LE, Laird BL600, and BlueGiga**

-This plugin is developed with Cordova 3.4 using iOS 7.x on an iPhone 5s connecting to a [RedBearLab BLEMini](http://redbearlab.com/blemini).
+This plugin was originally developed with Cordova 3.4 using iOS 7.x on an iPhone 5s connecting to a [RedBearLab BLEMini](http://redbearlab.com/blemini).
 Ensure that you have update the BLE Mini firmware to at least [Biscuit-UART_20130313.bin](https://github.com/RedBearLab/Biscuit/tree/master/release).

+Most development is now done with iOS 8 with Cordova 4.2 using [RedBear Lab BLE Shield](http://redbearlab.com/bleshield/) or [Adafruit Bluefruit LE Friend](https://www.adafruit.com/product/2267).

 ### Supporting other BLE hardware

-For Bluetooth Low Energy, this plugin supports the RedBear Labs hardware by default, but can support any Bluetooth Low Energy hardware with a "serial like" service.
+For Bluetooth Low Energy, this plugin supports some hardware running known UART-like services, but can support any Bluetooth Low Energy hardware with a "serial like" service.
 This means a transmit characteristic that is writable and a receive characteristic that supports notification.

 Edit [BLEdefines.h](src/ios/BLEDefines.h) and adjust the UUIDs for your service.